HomingL/ShopifyCodingChallengeBackend/doc/API_doc.md

       - _id: (string) the image id
       - author: (string) the authors username
       - file: (object) the file object
+      - isPublic: (boolean) the permssion of the image
       - createdAt: (string) the created date
       - updatedAt: (string) the last updated date
 - response: 401